 6 Ways to Celebrate Employee Appreciation Day

 Each year on the first Friday in March, Employee Appreciation Day is observed as an opportunity to recognize employees – one of the greatest assets to any organization.
-If you don’t have anything planned for March 6, 2020, we’ve got some ideas for you.
+If you don’t have anything planned, we’ve got some ideas for you.

 Here’s the kicker.
 There is one simple yet significant thing you can do that goes a long way in taking care of your employees: recognizing and appreciating them.